galkan/flashlight/README.md

 <center><a href="http://www.siberportal.org/wp-content/uploads/2015/08/flashlight-automated-information-gathering-tool-for-penetration-testers-14.jpg"><img  src="http://www.siberportal.org/wp-content/uploads/2015/08/flashlight-automated-information-gathering-tool-for-penetration-testers-14.jpg" style="width: 50%;" /></a></center>
 </p>

-By running this command 3 web applications are detected.
+For example, assume that by running this command three web applications are detected.
 Screenshots of these web sites are saved in “screen” sub folder.
-These screenshts can be used for offline analysis.
+These screenshts can be used for an offline analysis.

 <p>
 <center><a href="http://www.siberportal.org/wp-content/uploads/2015/08/flashlight-automated-information-gathering-tool-for-penetration-testers-15.jpg"><img  src="http://www.siberportal.org/wp-content/uploads/2015/08/flashlight-automated-information-gathering-tool-for-penetration-testers-15.jpg" style="width: 50%;" /></a></center>
 </p>

 <h2> 4) Filtering</h2>
 Filtering option is used to analyse pcap files.
-An example for this option is shown as below:
+An example for this option is shown below:

 ```
 ./flashlight.py -p filter-project -s filter -f /root/Desktop/flashlight/output/passive-project-02/pcap/20150815072543.pcap -v
 ```

-By running this command some files are created on “filter” sub folder.
+By running this command some files are created on “filter” sub-folder.

 This option analyzes PCAP packets according to below properties:
 <ul>